vmathm/Imago-English-v2/docs/architecture.md

 ## Blueprints

 Each major feature has its own blueprint:
+- `home` handles the root endpoint
 - `auth` for login/signup routes
 - `flashcard` for vocabulary build up and spaced repetition studying.
 - `audiobook` for text/audio display + text selection for translation
 - `dashboard` for student, teachers and admin dashboards.
+- `admin` for student assignment and role management